-IGA: ECLIC PROJECT PROVIDE EQUIPMENTS TO WOMEN AND YOUNG GROUP
+IGA: ECLIC PROJECT PROVIDES EQUIPMENT TO WOMEN AND YOUTH GROUP

-“It wasn’t easy for me because there was lot of obstacles… We, women, we received this morning a tricycle and the youth received a freezer with a generator to start selling frozen fishes.
+“It wasn’t easy for me because there were a lot of obstacles… We, the women, received a tricycle this morning and the youth received a freezer with a generator to start selling frozen fish.
 I’m so happy.
-Doing leasing of this tricycle will allow us getting money”.
-This is how Madam Zadi Valérie, a vulnerable mother living in Ayaou-kouakoukro community in Soubré, member of the Child Protection committees and IGA participant expressed her happiness.
+This tricycle will allow us to earn money”.
+This is how Madam Zadi Valérie, a mother at-risk living in the Ayaou-kouakoukro community in Soubré, and a member of the Child Protection committees, expressed her happiness.
 This, after receiving from Madam Caroll Miloky, project manager, a donation of a tricycle for the women group.

 According to Madam Zadi “This donation will allow vulnerable women of Ayaou-kouakoukro to help children at school (Editorial Note: support their education) and youth on apprenticeship”.

-Like vulnerable women ad youth of Ayaou-kouakoukro Community, it is also those of Akromiambla and Kondokro (Gagnoa) and Godililié (Divo), also received material for Income Generating Activities (IGA).
-All those donations are part of the ECLIC dynamics of supporting Cocoa growing communities in the fighting against child labor.
+Like vulnerable women and youth of Ayaou-kouakoukro Community, it is also those of Akromiambla and Kondokro (Gagnoa) and Godililié (Divo), also received material for Income Generating Activities (IGA).
+All those donations are part of the ECLIC dynamics of supporting Cocoa growing communities in the fighting against child labour.

-Assistances received by vulnerable household are essentially composed of: 2 tricycles, 1 bicycle, 2 motorcycles including fuel, insurance and stickers as well as license plates, phytosanitary products, a freezer, 2 palm oil presses, 1 husker, 1 shredder.
+Assistance received by vulnerable household is essentially composed of: 2 tricycles, 1 bicycle, 2 motorcycles including fuel, insurance and stickers as well as license plates, phytosanitary products, a freezer, 2 palm oil presses, 1 husker, 1 shredder.

 It is also necessary to note the building of three facilities, respectively dedicated to the use of the husker, the oil presser and the sale of phytosanitary products.
-During the various distributions that took place from August 30 to 1, both participants and community leaders welcomed the “commitment honored by ECLIC” and assured “to make good use of the material received”.
+During the various distributions that took place from August 30 to 1, both participants and community leaders welcomed the “commitment honoured by ECLIC” and assured, “to make good use of the material received”.

 Those donations to 6 community-based organizations (CBOs), included 3 women’s groups and 3 youth groups, will allow them to strengthen their financial autonomy to support their families.

-- Strengthen community mobilization in the fight against child labor;
+- Strengthen community mobilization in the fight against child labour;

-- Increase income of households with children at risk of being engaged or in child labor;
+- Increase income of households with children at risk of being engaged or in child labour;

-- Improve access to quality educational opportunities for children at risk of being engaged or in child labor.
+- Improve access to quality educational opportunities for children at risk of being engaged or in child labour.